x-ia/dena-review/README.md

 ```

 ## How to play
-Hit column ID to put a stone from the keyboard yo place a stone on your turn.
+On your turn hit the key same as column ID to put a stone.

 ## Screen image
 ```